AxisCommunications/acap-native-sdk-examples/reproducible-package/README.md

 **N.b.** To be able to use the Git log as in this example you will have to run the Docker container from the top directory where the `.git` directory is placed.

+> [!NOTE]
+>
+> For detailed information on how to build, install, and run ACAP applications, refer to the official ACAP documentation: [Build, install, and run](https://developer.axis.com/acap/develop/build-install-run/).

 ## License